-With indoor and outdoor facilities, sessions run through the school year with the venue located within walking distance of Twickenham high-street, parking availability and accessible by public transport.
+With indoor and outdoor facilities, sessions run through the school year with the venue located within walking distance of Twickenham high-street, parking available and accessible by public transport.

-The first training session is free which allows both you and your child to see if they enjoy it - chances are they will, and you’ll have found a great way to get them playing football.
+The first training session is free which allows both you and your child to see if they enjoy it - chances are they will, and you’ll have found a great way to get them to play football.

 Take your five-year-old to watch a local professional team